whentea/cplusplus/function_void.md

 Function in the term of programming, is a group codes to perform a specific task.

-That's different from "Function" in mathematics, which is in mathematics, function is a special relationship.
+It's different from "Function" term in mathematics, which is in mathematics, function is a special relationship.

 Function relates an input to an output or an output relates somehow to an input.